The Petworth family tree

-Daughter of the‘Wizard’ 9th Earl of Northumberland, Lucy mischievously served both Royalists and Parliamentarians during the English Civil War.
+Sister of the 10th Earl of Northumberland, Lucy Percy, Countess of Carlisle, mischievously served both Royalists and Parliamentarians during the English Civil War.
 She famously pawned her pearl necklace to raise money for the royalist cause but was imprisoned in the Tower of London as a result.

 The family line passed neatly to the 11th Earl of Northumberland, but after the 11th Earl died in 1670, there was no male heir.
 Instead, the wealth and estates were inherited by the 11th Earl’s only daughter Elizabeth Percy, who could not inherit the title because she was female.

 The most complicated inheritance split came after the death in 1750 of Algernon, 7th Duke of Somerset, who also had no male heir.
 In preparation for this, two further titles were given to Algernon in 1749, with remainders to different families:

 1. The title 1st Earl of Northumberland was created – a new creation of the old Percy title with remainder to Hugh Smithson, husband of Algernon’s daughter Elizabeth.
 Hugh Smithson, as part of the deal, changed his surname to Percy.
 Half of the Percy estates were inherited by this branch of the family, primarily in the north of England.
 Hugh Percy was later elevated to Duke of Northumberland, and the present line of the Dukes of Northumberland continues to reside at Alnwick Castle in Northumberland.